Arcath/arcath.net-gatsby/src/content/pages/uses.md

  - [Visual Studio Code](https://code.visualstudio.com/).
 I've been using VSCode for a while now and its become my go to editor for everything.
  - [Railscasts Plus](https://marketplace.visualstudio.com/items?itemName=marlosirapuan.vscode-theme-railscasts-plus) editor theme.
- - [FiraCode](https://github.com/tonsky/FiraCode).
+ - [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
 A great font with support for ligatures.

 ## Tools